|Children of Xibe Minority, Xinjiang|

 |Dance of Xibe Nationality|

-Although the Xibe festival calendar is nearly the same as for the Han, the specific celebrations for Spring Festival, Dragon Boat Festival, and the Qingming Festival are quite different.
+Although the Xibe festival calendar is nearly the same as for the Han, the specific celebrations for Chinese New Year, Qingming Festival and Dragon Boat Festival are quite different.
 Horse riding competitions reflect their strong equestrian heritage for shooting and riding.
 There also are diverse water play, wrestling, singing and dancing.
 On the lunar New Year's Eve, family members prepare a dumpling dinner for New Year's Day; next day they eat noodles for longevity and to greet the New Year.
 Large scale activities on the eighteenth day of the fourth lunar month commemorate the day a Xibe tribe immigrated westwards to Xinjiang.

 There are also some taboos and customs that people of other groups should know about.
 For example, people do not wear clothes made of fox leather or fur.
 Whenever a guest leaves, all the hosts will bid him goodbye at their front door.
 Finally, a piece of red cloth at the door indicates that there are sick people inside, and visitors are not welcome.